Frequently Asked Questions

 The capabilities command reports the MCCS (aka VCP) version, but elsewhere ddcutil says the version is unknown.

-Command ddcutil capabilities reports the response to the DDC API capabilities request.
+Command ddcutil capabilities reports the response to the DDC Capabilities Request.
 However, ddcutil regards this output as purely informational.
-It does not use the capabilities API call when formulating commands and interpeting responses.
+It does not use the capabilities string when formulating commands and interpeting responses.
 This is for multiple reasons:

 A DDC capabilities request requires multiple I2C exchanges, making it both slow and unreliable.
 Because of its complexity, it is particularly vulnerable to I2C errors.
 On monitors with paticularly poor I2C implementations it sometimes fails because the maximum number of I2C retries is exceeded.

 There is no capabilities request defined in the programming interface for USB connected monitors. ddcutil simulates a capabilities response by looking at what USB HID reports exist for feature codes.

 The response to the DDC capabilities API request may be incorrect.
 For example, the capabilities response from the HP LP2480zx monitor does not list VCP feature code x10 (brightness) as supported.
 However, feature code x10 is in fact supported.
 The only way to know for sure if a monitor implememts a VCP feature code is to try it.

 ddcutil therefore relies on VCP feature code xDF to determine the VCP version.
 (For USB connected monitors, it queries HID usage x00800004.)
 It is possible that feature code xDF is unsupported, even though the capabilities response specifies a version.

 ddcutil detect --verbose reports that both I2C address x50 (EDID) and x37 (DDC) are responsive, but DDC communication fails.